rainjs/rainjs/doc/source/server/component_descriptor.rst

   ``<component_folder>/client/js`` and the server-side controllers are located in ``<component_folder>/server/controller``.
 - useSession - indicates if the component needs session.
 The default value is ``false``.
-- needsAuthentication - indicates if the specific view needs the user to be authenticated in order for it to be displayed.
-The default value is ``false``.
-This key should always be used withe the ``permissions`` key.
+- permissions - an array of permissions for the specific view.

 ------------------
 Intents definition